borger/scoop-emulators/README.md

 # Emulators Scoop Bucket

-This bucket for [Scoop](http://scoop.sh).
+This bucket is for [Scoop](http://scoop.sh).
 It is focused on currently maintained portable 64-bit Windows emulators and related tooling.
 Interested in adding something?
 See our [contribution guide](#Contributing) before working on a pull request.

 This bucket is curated and not intended to be a catch-all.
 All emulators in this bucket are currently maintained, have active development, and have a strong active user-base.
 For other emulators,games, and other tooling, check out [scoop-games](https://github.com/Calinou/scoop-games).